The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

         :param dataset_id: the dataset id.
         :param dataset_description: the dataset description.
         :param merge_partition_field: the BigQuery field used to match partitions for a merge
-        :param bq_merge_days: how often partitions should be merged (every x days)
         :param table_descriptions: a dictionary with table ids and corresponding table descriptions.
         :param schema_folder: the path to the SQL schema folder.
         :param batch_load: whether all files in the transform folder are loaded into 1 table at once